adaapp/primers-portfolio-bluepicnic/README.md

 Thankfully, after doing some research, I found the utilities of “setw” from the iomanip library and “left” from the iostream library especially useful for this purpose.
 However, I found that these member functions still required a significant learning curve in order to utilise them correctly.
 Once I’d overcome this hurdle, I refactored my code and placed any output operations into their own function, which I called from the main program.
 This was done to improve the readability of my code.

-I also continued to use the getline function’s overload with stringstream and delimiter parameters to separate values and store them in the salaryIndicies objects and subsequent vectors designated to store that defined type.
+I also continued to use the getline function’s overload (a varient of the same function, with differing parameters and functionality) with stringstream and delimiter parameters to separate values and store them in the salaryIndicies objects and subsequent vectors designated to store that defined type.

 The additional piece of functionality I added for this primer was the creation of a function that writes the formatted data to an output file, salaryList.txt.
 This contains the same output that is seen in the console.
 This needed to be formatted in the same way as the output string, and was also placed in its own function.
 Because these are two separate output streams (cout and the output file) and the data is identically formatted, much of the code is required to be similar for both of these functions.